GOALS & ACHIEVEMENTS

 The iAid that helps visually impaired people move easily through life.

-Alex is a highly sought-after speaker and media presence.
-This November, he gave two TEDx talks in Monte Carlo and Frankfurt.
-He is currently on the national tour of WE Day speaking to over 160,000 youth about the importance of creativity in stadium-sized venues.
-He is the global ambassador for Royal Bank of Canada's #ChangeAgent program and has shared stages with world-renowned activists including Her Majesty Queen Noor of Jordan, Demi Lovato, Nick Jonas, Magic Johnson, Katie Couric, and Prime Minister Justin Trudeau.
-Alex was recognised as one of “Canada’s Future Leaders under 25” by Maclean’s magazine, and is the face of Mead/Five Star’s 2017 digital campaign around creativity in education.
+He is a highly sought-after speaker and media presence.
+Alex spoke on the national tour of WE Day to over 160,000 youth about the importance of creativity in stadium-sized venues.
+He has shared stages with world-renowned activists including Her Majesty Queen Noor of Jordan, Demi Lovato, Nick Jonas, Magic Johnson, Katie Couric, and Prime Minister Justin Trudeau.
+Alex was recognised as one of “Canada’s Future Leaders under 25” by Maclean’s magazine, and is a face of Mead/Five Star’s 2017 digital campaign around creativity in healthcare.

 Alex’s latest project has him teaming up with McCann Erickson (the team behind #FearlessGirl) and GM/Chevrolet to create a new technology to stop teens from texting and driving.
 The technology debuted at the Cannes Lions International Festival of Creativity in France.

 He harnesses his talents outside of science to tackle problems in unconventional ways.
 In his spare time, Alex is an avid artist who was first inspired after painting a portrait (below) of Steve McCurry’s Afghan Girl.
 Alex competed for Team Canada in the 2011 International Children’s Winter Games in Grand Slalom and Ski Cross.

 Featured by CBS, CBC, The Huffington Post, The Globe and Mail, Maclean's, CTV Canada AM, etc.

 Our newsletter is on a brief hiatus, but please do subscribe so you’ll be on our list when we return.